microsoft/microsoft-ui-xaml/README.md

 </br>

 ## 📺 WinUI Community Call
 The WinUI Community Call is your opportunity to learn about WinUI and to engage with the WinUI team and community.
-You can watch them online here on YouTube at the [Windows Developer channel](https://www.youtube.com/playlist?list=PLI_J2v67C23ZqsolUDaHoFkF1GKvGrttB).
+Join us online on YouTube at the [Windows Developer channel](https://www.youtube.com/playlist?list=PLI_J2v67C23ZqsolUDaHoFkF1GKvGrttB).

 </br>